-Vance-Granville Community College was founded by the North Carolina General Assembly as Vance County Technical Institute in 1969.
+The North Carolina General Assembly founded Vance-Granville Community College as Vance County Technical Institute (VCTI) in 1969.
 After offering classes in various community locations, VCTI officially moved into renovated quarters of the former Maria Parham Hospital building near downtown Henderson in January 1970 and began offering extension classes.
 By the fall of that year, eight vocational and technical courses were added to the curriculum.